tjcarney89/swift-xcode-warnings-errors-ios-0217/README.md

 ![](https://curriculum-content.s3.amazonaws.com/ios/ios-objc-fundamentals-unit/xcode_clumsy_canine.jpg)
 —*Thanks for the help, Xcode.*

 The actual solution to this problem is removing the `*` from the declaration of `i`.
 Do that now so the line reads `NSInteger i = 12;`.
-Replace the assignment of `x` to the original formula `x + 1`, then run the program again.
+Replace the assignment of `x` to the original formula `i + 1`, then run the program again.
 You should see both lines print in the console:

 ```
 i: 12